adnguyen/Notebooks_and_Protocols/2018_notebook.md

 * I wonder how abundant period and tim are though; it might be difficult to isolate.
 Need to find antibodies
 	* [most antibodies](http://www.antibodies-online.com/antibody/307276/anti-Period+Homolog+1+Drosophila+PER1+C-Term+antibody/) are polyclonal for fruit fly period, targeting C terminus; mostly for westerns, elisas
 	* [here](http://www.antibodies-online.com/antibody/152723/anti-Period+Homolog+1+Drosophila+PER1+antibody/)(vendor = ?, cat#=ABIN152723,) is good for IF, IHC,
+	* have to align sequences to see how conserved C terminus is
+		* fruit fly [period](https://www.ncbi.nlm.nih.gov/gene/6641177) via ncbi
 * It would be nice to delve into the SNPs found in cry1